nkitan/aegis-backend/API_TEST_COMMANDS.md

   -d '{"user_id": "vg21F4xzYJdg5yikFrEDAotLqli1"}'
 ```

 This comprehensive test suite covers all major functionality in the Project Aegis system, from receipt processing and Google Wallet integration to natural language financial analysis and virtual pantry recipe suggestions.
+All agent functionality is now accessed through the backend API for better integration and security.

 ---